lhanson/multipleEntityManagers/README.md

 See also [SPR-3955](https://jira.springframework.org/browse/SPR-3955).

-Without support for these annotations, you need to explicitly inject the `EntityManager[Factory]` and programmatically set transaction boundaries.
+Without support for these annotations, you need to explicitly inject the `EntityManager[Factory]` and either programmatically set transaction boundaries or specify them in your XML config with <tx:advice/>.

 # Solution #

-This sample app demonstrates a way to maintain at least part of the nice declarative style while adding more than one data source.
-You still need to explicitly inject an `EntityManagerFactory` (and expose it via an interface), but through the use of an AOP proxy we can intercept calls to @Transactional methods and wrap them in transactions using the appropriate `EntityManager`.
+This sample app demonstrates a way to maintain at least part of the nice declarative style of using annotations while adding more than one data source.
+You still need to explicitly inject an `EntityManagerFactory` (and expose it via an interface), but through the use of an AOP proxy we can intercept calls to

-*NOTE*: See the TODO file for shortcomings.
-Notably, this will break unit tests unless they're somehow wrapped with rollback semantics, and support for other rollback parameters to `@Transactional` are not shown.
+@Transactional methods and wrap them in transactions using the appropriate `EntityManager`.

+# Caveats #

+When unit testing your JPA DAOs, you will need to set up each DAO into its own test application context file.
+This is probably desirable (though a bit verbose, XML-wise) because you really should only be testing one piece of functionality at a time, and with only one data source/entity manager in the test context, you can use the @Transactional annotation normally without any workarounds.

 # Run it #